nahshonlee/Humble-Nishiyama-Randomness-Game/README.md

-# Probability
-Some projects which explore some famous concept and games of Probability.

-Examples of project include:
-- Humble Nishiyama Randomness Game
+# Humble Nishiyama Randomness Game
+Exploring the effects of choosing 3 different sequences of colors for 2 players in a seemingly fair card game.
+This problem introduces the non-transitive nature of this game.